rupa/cuecat/README.md

 You can also list the cue points in a WAV: `cuecat.js file.wav`

+The utils folder has some things:

-`batch.sh` is an example for how I'd run this on a bunch of dirs full of WAV files
+* `batch.sh` is an example for how I'd run this on a bunch of dirs full of WAV files

+* `note_order.py` tries to sort and list musical filenames in chromatic order